 Aletheia Coaching: An Evolution in Enneagram-based Coaching

 The sophistication of the Enneagram’s view of personality has made it very popular in the coaching industry.
 Every method is based on a particular view.
 View and method are like two sides of a coin.
-The Enneagram’s great strength is its view, however, the most popular Enneagram-based coaching methods are problematic and usually generate mixed results.
+The Enneagram’s great strength is its view.
+However, the most popular Enneagram-based coaching methods are problematic and usually generate mixed results.
 Let’s explore why and how this problem is remedied by integrating the view of the Enneagram with the method of Aletheia Coaching.

 The View of the Enneagram

 The great strength of the Enneagram is its detailed and multi-faceted view of ego fixations.
 The Enneagram of Fixations clearly articulates the patterns of motivation, thinking, feeling, and behavior that constitute each Enneatype.
 Widening self-observation and deepening self-awareness is always challenging.
-There are many aspects of ourselves that are too close to be easily noticed.
+Many aspects of ourselves are too close to be easily noticed.
 Using the Enneagram is like a mirror that helps us see aspects of ourselves that we are otherwise blind to.
 As an analogy, consider how you can’t see the color of your eyes without looking in a mirror.
-The Enneagram reflects aspects of our personality and ego structure back to ourselves in often astounding detail and clarity.
+The Enneagram reflects aspects of our personality and ego structure to ourselves in often astounding detail and clarity.
 This understanding helps to focus coaching conversations in powerful directions.

 Counteractive coaching generates unnecessary resistance to development

 Working with this resistance is frustrating for both coach and client, makes development much harder than it needs to be, and generates mixed results.
-One of the clearest signs that you are taking a counteractive approach is the struggle you experience in getting your clients to do the practices you’ve designed for them.
+One of the most evident signs that you are taking a counteractive approach is the struggle you experience in getting your clients to do the practices you’ve designed for them.

-1. Perfectionistic Type 1s to let go of comparisons and judgments and embrace their imperfections
+1. Perfectionistic Type 1s to let go of comparisons and judgments and embrace their imperfections.

-2. Helpful Type 2s to stop being so helpful to others, express their needs more frequently, and learn how to receive the love that is already available
+2. Helpful Type 2s to stop being so helpful to others, express their needs more frequently, and learn how to receive the love that is already available.

-3. Achievement oriented Type 3s to be less image conscious, allow things to be as they are, and practice emotional authenticity
+3. Achievement-oriented Type 3s to be less image-conscious, allow things to be as they are, and practice emotional authenticity.

-5. Observant Type 5s to be less withdrawn, especially into their heads, and more engaged with their feelings, especially in relationships
+5. Observant Type 5s to be less withdrawn, especially into their heads, and more engaged with their feelings, especially in relationships.

-6. Loyalist Type 6s to have more faith in themselves and their innate guidance instead of being self-doubting and be more courageous in facing life as it is
+6. Loyalist Type 6s to have more faith in themselves and their innate guidance instead of being self-doubting and, be more courageous in facing life as it is.

-8. Challenger Type 8s to let go of the need to dominate and control and embrace their innocence and vulnerability
+8. Challenger Type 8s to let go of the need to dominate and control, and embrace their innocence and vulnerability.

-This shows us that the path of least resistance to a more balanced state is not through opposing or counteracting fixations but through practicing self-acceptance, self-love, and self-worth which form the very heart of Aletheia Coaching.
+This shows us that the path of least resistance to a more balanced state is not through opposing or counteracting fixations but through practicing self-acceptance, self-love, and self-worth, which form the very heart of Aletheia Coaching.
 When we do this, we create space for ego fixations to simply be as they are and naturally unfold.

 A Next-generation Approach to Enneagram-based Coaching